aelkz/microservices-security/_configuration/openshift/3scale/README.md

 How does the 3scale signup work?
 --------------------------------
 ### The Basics
-A developer can sign up to subscribe to an API service in various ways and how they do that is determined by the configuration of all the settings on the 3scale Admin Portal.
+A developer can sign up to subscribe to an API com.microservices.apigateway.security.service in various ways and how they do that is determined by the com.microservices.apigateway.security.configuration of all the settings on the 3scale Admin Portal.
 Although this is flexible and varying in terms of the process and mechanics working in the background, the end user will not see a great deal of difference from their persepctive and this is key to delivering a good user experience.

-Typically the developer would be able to discover any API service and the differing plans (contracts) as a public user on the homepage of any Developer Portal, when choosing the service and plan to subscribe to, the necessary parameters to create the contract between the Account and the API service will be passed to the signup form.
+Typically the developer would be able to discover any API com.microservices.apigateway.security.service and the differing plans (contracts) as a public user on the homepage of any Developer Portal, when choosing the com.microservices.apigateway.security.service and plan to subscribe to, the necessary parameters to create the contract between the Account and the API com.microservices.apigateway.security.service will be passed to the signup form.
 There will be an Application created in the background as part of the signup process as this is the object that contains the API keys for consuming the contracted services.

 ### Objects created during signup
 - Account